 Can you switch your current account while in your overdraft?

 The short answer is yes.
 It is generally assumed that if your current account is in the red then you are tied to your bank and unable to switch.
 Because you are in your overdraft you won’t necessarily have numerous choices as to whom you can switch to, but if you have a reasonable credit history and a good history of overdraft repayment and management (i.e. having stayed within your limits) you will have options.

 How is the overdraft balance cleared?

-Your old account will need to have the outstanding balance settled before the account can be closed.
+You will need to settle any outstanding balance (debt) with the organisation you hold your old account with before the account can be closed.
 This is handled by your new bank as part of the switching process.
-Supposing you have been deemed eligible to switch under your new banks criteria and they have agreed to shift your overdraft debt to your new bank account, then your new bank will make the payment to the old account (similar to balance transfer) to assume responsibility for your debt.
+Supposing you have been deemed eligible to switch under your new bank's criteria and they have agreed to shift your overdraft debt to your new bank account, then your new bank will make the payment to the old account (similar to balance transfer) to assume responsibility for your debt.

 This will happen on the last day of the switching process and effectively confirms the switch.
 Once the transaction has taken place, your old account is closed and your overdraft is active on your new account, meaning the account is officially open.

 Be sure to read all print associated with your account.
 Ensure you are aware of any charges and fees that a switch may incur, as well as comparing interest rates to get the best deal.
 You should, however, acknowledge that overdrafts are supposed to be used for short-term borrowing and tend to have interest rates which reflect this.

 compareandsave.com is a trading name of Freedom Marketing Limited, which is authorised and regulated by the Financial Conduct Authority (493117).
 For consumer credit we are a credit broker, not a lender.